cloudflare/cloudflare-docs/content/pages/tutorials/Add GitHub Oauth authorization with Pages Functions/index.md

 ## Setting up Server with Functions

 Cloudflare Pages offers [Functions](/pages/platform/functions/) which enable you to run server-side code to enable dynamic functionality without running a dedicated server.
-You can handle tasks like Authentication, querying databases or other applications.
+You can handle tasks like authentication, querying databases or other applications.

 In this tutorial, we will be using Functions to handle exchanging our code for an Access Token, signing JWTs, authenticating users, and querying GitHub for resources using the authenticated user's details.

+To setup your Functions first create a `functions` folder.
+Functions are linked to the `functions` directory and conveniently construct URL request handlers in relation to the `functions` file structure.
+For example, the `functions/about.js` file will map to the `/about` URL.
+Refer to the [Functions routing](/pages/platform/functions/#functions-routing) documentation for more information.

 The code from your OAuth App is sent to `/api/code`; you must create a `functions/api/code.js` file at the root of your project.
 Your file structure should look like this now: